 The Smart Garden 9 PRO

-You can also opt for the Smart Garden 9 Pro which integrates with their app to regulate the lights or change the schedule.
-It’s only available in white.
+You can also opt for the Smart Garden 9 Pro which integrates with Click and Grow’s app to regulate the lights or change the schedule.
+It also lets you know when your plant has reached its “lasts up to” date and needs to be replaced with a new plant pod.

 The Click and Grow 25